 - WordPress Importer

 This plugin imports content such posts and pages from a WordPress export file.
 However, this plugin cannot migrate an entire WordPress installation including its plugins and themes.
-For instructions how to do this, you could check our blog post ‘Moving WordPress – A Comprehensive Guide’.
+For instructions on how to do this, you could check our blog post 'Moving WordPress – A Comprehensive Guide'.
 We can also migrate your website from another provider for free.

 - Duplicate Post

 A simple plugin that allows you to duplicate (clone) a post or page.